Pellet vs Gas Smokers (7 Biggest Differences)

 The pellet smokers win the battle of the best smokey flavor right off the bat.

-Wooden pellets are not just a fuel source; they are designed to impart delicious flavors to your meat, which makes flavor one of its unique features.
+Wooden pellets are not just a fuel source.
+They are meant to flavor your meat.
+This makes flavor a unique feature of them.

 Pellet grills different pellets for different scents and food aromas.
-So, depending on what you’re cooking, you can experiment with different wood chips to achieve unique aromas.
+Depending on what you’re cooking, you can experiment with wood chips.
+They will give you unique aromas.

 The last two are my personal favorites.
 They are classic BBQ woods and you can literally cook anything with Apple and Hickory [2].